-The EDCs agree with Rate Counsel in opposing RESA's proposal to further lower the CIEP threshold.
-The EDCs point out that no party has presented evidence that the BGS-FP commercial and industrial customers with peak demands between 100 kW and 499 kW would be well served by being forced to manage the volatility of the hourly priced BGS-CIEP product.
-Further, the EDCs indicate that RESA's proposal would limit customers' choice, again ignoring the fact that all commercial and industrial customers already have the option to select BGS-CIEP on an optional basis if they would like an hourly-priced service.
-The EDCs assert that simply charging customers on an hourly basis would not provide them with the necessary skills to make informed decisions with regard to their electricity purchases.
-The EDCs see no benefit in forcing customers of this size to be served under BGS-CIEP, given that they may not be able to hire a facilities manager, may not have systems in place to manage load in response to volatile hourly prices in an automatic fashion, and may not be able to afford the distractions from their businesses that would come with managing such risks themselves.
-Finally, the EDCs indicate that they agree with Rate Counsel in that smaller, commercial customers continue to be better served by a fixed-price, three-year product.
-(EDCs Final Comments at 7 - 8).
+According to the EDCs, no party has presented evidence that the RSCP small commercial customers with peak demands between 100 kW and 499 kW would be well served by being forced to manage the volatility of the hourly-priced BGS-CIEP product as proposed by RESA.
+Further, the EDCs continue to maintain that implementing RESA's proposal would actually limit customers' choice, as all commercial and industrial customers already have the option to select BGS-CIEP on an optional basis if they would like an hourly-priced service.
+They believe that simply charging customers on an hourly basis would not provide them with the necessary tools to make informed decisions with regard to their electricity purchases.
+The EDCs see no benefit in forcing customers of this size to be served under BGS-CIEP, given that they may not be able to hire a facilities manager, may not have systems in place to manage load in response to volatile hourly prices in an automatic fashion, and may not be able to afford the distractions from their business that would come with managing such risks themselves.
+(EDCs' Final Comments at 7).

 By Order dated June 18, 2012, In the Matter of the Review of the Basic Generation Service Procurement Process, Docket No. ER12020150 ("BGS Review Order"), the Board concluded that a gradual expansion of the number of customers on hourly pricing, given the record presented in that proceeding, was reasonable, prudent and warranted at that time, and approved RESA's request to lower the CIEP threshold for customers with a peak load share of 500 kW and above.
 As part of the decision, the Board saw a value in limiting the reduction to those customers with a peak load share of 500 kW and not immediately moving to the 300 kW range as proposed by RESA.
-Therefore, the Board rejected RESA's request to expand the

-BGS-CIEP threshold to 300 kW effective for the next BGS procurement.
-However, the Board, as proposed by RESA, encouraged feedback on the CIEP threshold during future BGS procurement proceedings each year in order to receive stakeholder input through comments and legislative-type hearings.
-The Board stated that through these BGS proceedings, it can garner information, inclusive of up-to-date market data, to make an informed decision on a future lowering of the CIEP threshold that is gradual, orderly, and structured to enable a greater number of customers to respond to real-time pricing, possibly using additional conservation and energy efficiency products and services available in the marketplace.
+Therefore, the Board rejected RESA's request to expand the BGS-CIEP threshold to 300 kW effective for the next BGS procurement.
+However, the Board, as proposed by RESA, encouraged feedback on the BGS-CIEP threshold during future BGS procurement proceedings each year in order to receive stakeholder input through comments and legislative-type hearings.
+The Board stated that through these BGS proceedings, it can garner information, inclusive of up-to-date market data, to make an informed decision on a future lowering of the BGS-CIEP threshold that is gradual, orderly, and structured to enable a greater number of customers to respond to real-time pricing, possibly using additional conservation and energy efficiency products and services available in the marketplace.